mindgarage/mindgarage.github.io/_pages/teaching/seminar-and-projects.md

 {% endfor %}

 ### Prerequisites
-Students who want to work on a project or seminar offered by the MindGarage group should have succesfully completed the "[Very Deep Learning](/teaching/very-deep-learning/)" course and have a good understanding of deep learning concepts.
+Students who want to work on a project or seminar offered by the MindGarage group should have successfully completed the "[Very Deep Learning](/teaching/very-deep-learning/)" course and have a good understanding of deep learning concepts.

-If you are interested in working with us on a project or seminar, please [contact us](/contact).
+If you are interested in working with us on a project or seminar, please [contact us](/contact/).